VA Camp FAQs

 - What is your Refund Policy?
 A non-refundable $150/week deposit is required in order to register for Calleva.
 This is credited to the tuition payment, which is due in full on May 1.
 If you have not yet paid your tuition or completed our on- line health form by May 1, your child’s space in camp is NOT SECURE.
 No space in any Calleva program will be held without completed health form.
 The $150 deposit is non refundable.
 Parents are responsible to pay the entire tuition if their child withdraws after May 1st.
 If a participant leaves during camp by mutual agreement with the Director (health, etc.), the tuition can be pro-rated minus the $150 non-refundable deposit.
 Refunds (minus deposits) were available before May 1st.

-- What is the difference between Potomac Adventures and other Calleva Camps?
-Potomac Adventures is a Sampler style camp with an optional overnight.
+- What is the difference between Calleva Virginia and Calleva MD?
+Calleva VA offers a sampler style camp (Virginia Adventures) with an optional overnight.
 On each of the 5 days campers will participate in a full day activity.
+Calleva VA also offers 3 different adventure camps, where campers participate in the same activity for a full week including Camper vs. Wild which is exclusive to VA.

-- If we are from Maryland can we attend Potomac Adventures?
-Yes, as long as you can make it to the campus or a bus stop you can go to either camps.
-We have Maryland pick-up points for our Virginia Camp (Walt Whitman, Glen Echo, & Angler’s Inn) and Virginia pick -up points for our Maryland Camps (Cooper Middle School).
+- If we are from Maryland can we attend Calleva Virginia?
+Yes, as long as you can make it to the Virginia campus or a Virginia bus stop you can go to either camp.
+We have Maryland pick-up points for our Virginia Camp (Glen Echo, & Angler’s Inn) and Virginia pick-up points for our Maryland Camps (Cooper Middle School).

 - Can I drop my kid off at Camp?
-Yes, campus is open for car pool at 9am and 4pm for pick-up and drop-off.
+Yes, Calleva’s Virginia campus is open for car pool at 9am and 4pm for pick-up and drop-off.

 - What is the Director’s Overnight?
-When regular camp ends at 4pm Thursday afternoon, a group of kids will stick around for an extended adventure plus night-time zip-lining and water activities.
-Our Director leads this overnight experience complete with camping skills and bon-fire mayhem.
+For our Virginia Adventures campers, when regular camp ends at 4pm Thursday afternoon, a group of kids will stick around for an extended adventure.
+Our director leads this overnight experience complete with camping skills, bonfires, s’mores and stories!

 - Can my camper be grouped with their friends?
 Yes, during the checkout process you can put a friend request.
 Groups are based on ages, but accommodations can be made.